Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

 ###  Avoiding Naming Collisions

-* singleTrailingUnderscore_
-* _singleLeadingUnderscore

-This convention is suggested when the desired name collides with that of a built-in or otherwise reserved name.
+`singleTrailingUnderscore_` and `_singleLeadingUnderscore` convention is suggested when the desired name collides with that of a built-in or otherwise reserved name.

 ##  NatSpec